scala/make-release-notes/hand-written.md

 According to `git shortlog -sn --no-merges 2.11.x..v2.12.0-M2`, TODO people have contributed to Scala 2.12 so far: TODO.
 Thank you!

+Thanks also to Miguel Garcia and James Iry for their substantial prior work on the new compiler backend.

 You can propose edits to these release notes [on GitHub](https://github.com/scala/make-release-notes/blob/2.12.x/hand-written.md).

 ## Obtaining Scala